William H. Bell (servant)

 Pictured above is the newspaper story from the April 29, 1865, National Police Gazette of Bell picking Lewis Powell (also known as Lewis Payne) out of a police line up at General Augur's headquarters shortly after Powell was apprehended.

-William H. Bell was an African-American servant of William Seward, who is best known for being the majordomo who greeted William Seward's would-be assassin Lewis Powell the night of April 14, 1865, and for giving testimony against him during the Abraham Lincoln military tribunal.
+William H. Bell was an African American servant of William Seward, who is best known for being the doorman who greeted William Seward's would-be assassin Lewis Powell the night of April 14, 1865, and for giving testimony against him during the Abraham Lincoln military tribunal.
 William H. Bell was born around 1845, probably enslaved, and had ~4-5 years of schooling.
 Bell worked as a waiter at the time of the assault.
 He later went on to practice law.

 Early life

 William H. Bell was an African American man likely born a slave around 1845.
 He did not know his actual age.
 He estimated himself to be 19–21 years old at the time of the military tribunal that followed the Lincoln assassination.
 At the trial he was noted to be racially a mulatto.
 At sometime in his early life, he received four or five years of education.

 If born a slave, it is unknown how he received his freedom; however, it is known that he was not freed by the Washington D.C.
 Emancipation Act as no Emancipation Petition was filed.
 As he grew older, he eventually became a servant in William Seward's Washington home and served for only nine months prior to the attack.